Contributed by Pete Bradley

 On six successive weeks on the Cliff Richard show, she sang a different song, and the public then voted to select which song she would sing for the 1970 Eurovision Song Contest.
 The song that one the public vote, "Knock, Knock.
 Who's There?" apparently was not her favourite, although she has ever publicly revealed which track she preferred.
 The Eurovision contest was held in the Netherlands, four countries having jointly tied for first place the year before.
 There were twelve participating countries.
 "Knock, Knock.
 Who's There?" received a total of 26 points, and came second to Dana's entry from Ireland, "All Kinds Of Everything" which received 32 points.

 In 1971, she married Tony Visconti.
-Tony had previously arranged the strings on the Strawbs' first single, "Oh, How She Changed" and provided various arrangements for Strawbs' first album.
-He then took over sa producer for Dragonfly, Antiques and Curios and From The Witchwood.
+Tony had previously arranged the strings on the Strawbs' first single, "Oh, How She Changed" and provided various arrangements for Strawbs' first album Strawbs.
+He then took over as producer for Dragonfly, Antiques and Curios and From The Witchwood.
 As a result Dave Cousins played (as did Clare Deniz) on Mary's 1971 album Earth Song, Ocean Song.
 See Sessions page for more details.

 When Mary was in need of a guitarist for gigging, she asked Dave for advice.
 Dave played Mary a recording he had of a young friend of his playing a tune called "Fingers Crossed", and so it was that on his 22nd birthday, Brian Willoughby became Mary's guitarist.
 A recording made in 1972 of a concert at the Royal Festival Hall, featuring Brian Willoughby on guitar, Danny Thompson on double bass and Tony Visconti (who even duets with Mary!) remained in Mary's attic until 2005